PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 ## Why should you separate deployment and release?

 The main issue caused by coupling deployment and release is new code not working as expected in production.
-Because it is released automatically, this means users are impacted by issues.
 For example, queries that worked locally timing out on production data.

 By preventing new code from automatically releasing after a deployment, you lower the risk of this issue.
 This is called **decoupling deployment from release**.